 Mountview Academy of Theatre Arts, one of the UK's leading drama schools, is a small specialist conservatoire which was founded in 1945 and relocated to Peckham, South London in 2018 from its previous home in Wood Green, North London.
-We currently train approximately 515 students each year for theatre and its related industries and we have a long standing and international reputation for providing the highest quality training at a foundation, undergraduate and postgraduate level in performance and theatre related industries.
+We currently train approximately 560 students each year and we have a long standing and international reputation for providing the highest quality training at a foundation, undergraduate and postgraduate level in performance and theatre related industries.